On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 \subsection{Our Main Result: Ordinal Mechanism Characterization}

 We first consider agents with ordinal preferences and study the problem of allocating a set $\MM$ of $m$ goods among a set $\NN$ of $n$ agents, each with an ordinal preference over subsets of goods.
-A mechanism is a function that maps preferences of the $n$ agents to an allocation of the set of goods $\MM$.
-Preferences over $\MM$ come from a class of ordinal preferences $\PP= \PP(\MM)$, and as items are goods, preferences are weakly monotone.
-Moreover, we assume that preferences are strict.
-That is, for any two distinct sets, one must be strictly preferred over the other.
+A {(deterministic)} mechanism is a function that maps preferences of the $n$ agents to an allocation of the set of goods $\MM$.
+Preferences over $\MM$ come from a class of ordinal preferences $\PP= \PP(\MM)$, and as items are goods, preferences are weakly monotone. {F}or our characterization results we assume that preferences are strict\footnote{{Note that although the characterization is for strict preferences, it implies negative results for fair allocation even when preferences {may} not be strict.}}{:} for any two distinct sets, one must be strictly preferred over the other.

-Our main result is for strict preferences (no ties), showing that under mild assumptions about the class of preferences (discussed below), a strategy-proof, non-bossy, and neutral mechanism \emph{must} be a serial-quota mechanism.
-Our result holds even if the mechanism is allowed not to allocate all goods.

-Moreover, our characterization result has significant implications for the setting that agents have cardinal valuation functions over all subsets of goods, and truthfulness is with respect to reporting of such functions.
+Our main {characterization} result is for strict preferences, showing that under mild assumptions about the class of preferences (discussed below), a strategy-proof, non-bossy, and neutral mechanism {must} be a serial-quota mechanism.
+Our result holds even if the mechanism is allowed not to allocate all goods. {Moreover, o}ur characterization result has significant implications for the setting {where} agents have cardinal valuation functions over {all }subsets of goods, and truthfulness is with respect to reporting of such functions.
 Although a cardinal valuation function encapsulates more information than an ordinal preference, we show that for important classes of strict valuations over goods, the characterization of truthful, non-bossy, and neutral mechanisms is the same as the one for ordinal preferences.

-Our main result applies, in particular, to the well-known class of additive valuation functions (without ties), as well as classes that contain them (such as the well-studied classes of sub-additive, sub-modular, and XOS valuation functions, but also the class of super-additive valuation functions).
-A central implication of the characterization is that for additive valuations, truthful, non-bossy, and neutral mechanisms have poor fairness properties (we discuss this in more details later, in \cref{sec:intro-imp}).
+Our main result applies, in particular, to the well-known class of additive valuation functions (without ties), as well as classes that contain them (such as the classes of sub-additive, sub-modular, and XOS valuation functions, {and also} the class of super-additive valuation functions).
+A central implication of the characterization is that for additive valuations {(even with ties)}, truthful, non-bossy, and neutral mechanisms have poor fairness properties (we discuss in more details in \cref{sec:intro-imp}).